imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Why

-It is important to keep a server updated with the latest security patches and updates.
-You can do this manually or have it automated.
+It is important to keep a server updated with the latest **critical security patches and updates**.
+Otherwise you're at risk of known security vulnerabilities that bad-actors could use to gain unauthorized access to your server.

+Unless you plan on checking your server every day, you'll want a way to automatically update the system and/or get emails about available updates.

+You don't want to do all updates because with every update there is a risk of something breaking.
+It is important to do the critical updates but everything else can wait until you have time to do it manually.

 #### Why Not